 Ordinarily, students enroll for 4 units per year.
-A year course usually counts as 1 unit; most semester courses yield .5 unit.
-Note: .5 unit of credit is considered to be the equivalent of a four semester-hour course at other colleges and universities.
+Many courses are worth 0.50 unit, however labs, intensive language courses, and music lessons and ensembles vary.
+Please pay close attention to the credit listed in the catalog and schedule of courses.
+Note: 0.50 unit of credit is considered to be the equivalent of a four semester-hour course at other colleges and universities.
 Courses offered at Kenyon are offered only for the credit as stated in this catalog and may not be undertaken for greater or lesser credit.